nationalarchives/dr2-ingest/docs/architecture-decision-records/0015-bagit-like-package-for-generic-ingest.md

 We will use a format based on [BagIt v1.0](https://datatracker.ietf.org/doc/html/rfc8493).
 This format is designed to support our AWS Serverless workflows by enabling parallel processing and secure storage of payload files in S3.

-We have decided to extend BagIt v1.0 as there is already precedent using it within the department and development team.
+We have decided to extend BagIt v1.0 as there is already precedent for using it within the department and development team.
 BagIt is a well known format within the digital preservation sector.

 ### Changes from BagIt v1.0

 This document is structured to match the BagIt v1.0 specification.
 Changes to facilitate DR2 bags are included within the existing headings.
-New or modified wording is signified by bold text.

 #### 2. Structure